ippontech/blog-usa/posts/reinvent-2018-day-1.md

 # Analytics

 ## Athena Workload Isolation (Beta)
-The biggest thing of this tool is to be able to limit the amount of data used during the processing and being able to cancel the request.
+The most important feature of this tool is to be able to limit the amount of data used during the processing and being able to cancel a request.
 This is especially useful when new users are running long (and costly) requests that may be blocking other resources.

 # Connectivity

 ## Transit Gateway

 Transit Gateway simplifies the connection between all the VPCs.
 Before that, VPCs did not support transitive peering.
-Using Transit Gateway you can now to build a hub-and-spoke network topology
+Using Transit Gateway you can now to build a hub-and-spoke network topology.

 [Use an AWS Transit Gateway to Simplify Your Network Architecture](https://aws.amazon.com/fr/blogs/aws/new-use-an-aws-transit-gateway-to-simplify-your-network-architecture/)